-The IRBA wishes to acknowledge the support it has received from its Board and Executive Directors, National Treasury and the Standing Committee on Finance.
+The IRBA wishes to acknowledge the support it has received from the Caretaker Board, National Treasury and the Standing Committee on Finance.
 Furthermore, the IRBA expresses its appreciation for the cooperation, collaboration and support of other regulators, local and abroad, and its many other stakeholders that have been critical to the evolution of the IRBA.